 The Mandel Center invites proposals from Workshop Coordinator(s) to conduct two-week research workshops at the Museum during the months of July and August.
 We welcome proposals from scholars in all relevant disciplines, including history, political science, literature, Jewish studies, philosophy, religion, anthropology, comparative genocide studies, and law.

 About the Workshops

 The workshops convene groups of no more than 10 scholars for two weeks of presentations by participants on their particular research projects; in-depth discussions of overarching research issues, priorities, findings, and conclusions; and workshop-based research using the Museum’s collections.

 The Museum’s resources include approximately 80 million pages of Holocaust-related archival documentation; extensive library; oral history, film, photo, art, artifacts, and memoir collections; and a Holocaust survivor database.
 In addition, the Museum possesses the holdings of the International Tracing Service (ITS), which contains more than 130 million digitized pages with information on the fates of 17.5 million people who were subject to incarceration, forced labor, and displacement as a result of World War II.
 Many of these records have not been examined by scholars, offering unprecedented opportunities to advance the field of Holocaust studies.

 The Mandel Center will assign to each workshop a staff scholar with expertise relevant to the proposed topic.
-The Mandel Center will also provide meeting space and access to a computer, telephone, and photocopier.
+The Mandel Center will also provide meeting space and access to a computer and photocopier.

-For nonlocal participants, awards include (1) a stipend to offset the cost of direct travel to and from each participant’s home institution and Washington, DC; (2) lodging for the duration of the workshop; and (3) $500 toward the cost of incidental expenses, which will be distributed within two to four weeks of the workshop’s conclusion.
+For nonlocal participants, awards include (1) a stipend to offset the cost of direct travel to and from each participant’s home institution and Washington, DC; (2) lodging for the duration of the workshop; and (3) $500 toward the cost of incidental expenses, which will be distributed within four to six weeks of the workshop’s conclusion.
 Local participants receive a stipend of $200 for the two weeks.

 The Summer Research Workshop program has a two-stage application process: